-1.6Site Information
+1.6 Site Information

-The detailed drawing of the construction site for adaptation of methodology for the construction.
+The detailed drawing 22/96/MTC-II/2022-TS-LP construction site for adaptation of methodology for the construction.
 However, on account of this change in the geographical profile of site, no extra cost for additional arrangement required to be made will be paid for.

-1.7The Nature of Soil Profile
+1.7 The Nature of Soil Profile